-In the battle between traditional and headless-CMSs’, which one is a better fit for you?
+In the battle between KeystoneJS vs Strapi, traditional vs headless CMSs’, which one is a better fit for you?

 What is a CMS?
 A Content Management System is a developer-friendly application that can be used to manage the creation and modification of digital content.
 A CMS should have all the needed functionality everyday users need, and should be developer-friendly too; it should integrate to any modern JS front-end framework, and power your website with high speed.
 Keystone Js and Strapi are both popular CMSs’, with Strapi being more popular than Keystone Js currently.